mugnimaestra/speech-to-text/README.md

    - Drag and drop an audio/video file into the upload area
    - Or click to open the file selector
-   - Supported file types: MP3, WAV, FLAC, AAC, OGG, M4A, MP4, MPEG, MOV, WEBM
+   - Supported file types: MP3, WAV, FLAC, OPUS, OGG, M4A, MP4, MPEG, MOV, WEBM
    - Maximum file size: 100MB
    - For larger files, please use URL upload